Bartloc/daily-coding-problem-python/README.md

 and start = (3, 0) (bottom left) and end = (0, 0) (top left), the minimum number of steps required to reach the end is 7, since we would need to go through (1, 2) because there is a wall everywhere else on the second row.

+#### Problem 29
+This problem was asked by Amazon.

+Run-length encoding is a fast and simple method of encoding strings.
+The basic idea is to represent repeated successive characters as a single count and character.
+For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".

+Implement run-length encoding and decoding.
+You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
+You can assume the string to be decoded is valid.

 #### Problem 30

 You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
 Suppose it will rain and all spots between two walls get filled up.